Meet Liberty

 Meet Liberty *

-Fun fact: The “theater bug” first bit me when I got my first big break playing a talking parrot in A Christmas Carol at a theater in my hometown of Quakertown, Pennsylvania!
+Fun fact: The “theater bug” first bit me when I got my first big break playing a talking parrot in A Christmas Carol at a local theater in my hometown of Quakertown, Pennsylvania!

 I was first introduced to the stage when my mom put me in dance classes as soon as I could walk.
 (Thanks, Mom!)
 Although I don’t consider myself a dancer first, tap dancing was my first love, specifically because it gave me an appreciation for rhythm and music.
 When I was in the 3rd grade, I asked my parents to put me in piano lessons and by the time I was in 8th grade, I started teaching my own students!
 In 8th grade, I also began taking voice lessons and studying opera.
 In middle school, I got the opportunity to really sink my teeth into acting when I got to play a dead body in a murder mystery!
 My school didn’t have an auditorium, so we performed in the cafeteria and gymnasium.
 To this day, I love to see theater performed in unconventional and imaginative spaces.